Workforce Productivity Framework: How to Address the Needs of Your Entire Workforce

 This practice, known as “Shadow IT,” can lead to a series of issues, including increased risk of security breaches, financial waste due to investing and maintaining redundant or unnecessary software, and poor user experience due to a lack of IT oversight and support.
 While the individual’s productivity can be improved with the click of a button, the efficiencies of the organization at large may suffer.

 The modern workforce expects rapid, agile deployments of productivity solutions that are improving and changing day-by-day.
 That being said, IT still has a reasonable need to maintain and control the security, cost, and user experience of the environment.
-While individual users will continue to seek tools that make their jobs easier, the goal of IT is to proactively address the needs of each employee, without sacrificing the agility and efficiency of the organization at large.
+While individual users will continue to seek tools that make their jobs easier, the goal of IT is to proactively address the needs of each employee, without sacrificing the agility, efficiency, and security of the organization at large.
 Only then can businesses truly achieve a more productive workforce.

 4 Key Components of Workforce Productivity